-Policy No. 3357:15-15-08 Revised: 06/04/2018 Page 1 of 1 Revised: 06/05/2023
+Policy No. 3357:15-15-08 Page 1 of 1 Effective: 05/29/2015 Revised: 06/04/2018 Revised: 06/05/2023

 Internal or external investigators seeking to conduct human-subjects research or related activities through Stark State College must seek prior approval from the Institutional Review Board (IRB).
 This responsibility extends to any mode of research development, instruction, training, data collection, access to existing data sets, or related activities, including classroom and questionnaire studies, whether sponsored solely by the College or funded externally and conducted either on- or off-campus or online.
 Surveys and other research conducted as part of administrative functions of the College, (e.g. Institutional Research, state or federal reporting requirements, etc.), are exempted from the IRB approval process.